gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 ## Replicating Mitze et al (2020, PNAS)

-Mitzen et al. (2020, PNAS) examine a case study in Germany around the mandatory imposition of facemasks in Jena, Germany, on April 6th of 2020.
+Mitze et al. (2020, PNAS) examine a case study in Germany around the mandatory imposition of facemasks in Jena, Germany, on April 6th of 2020.
 They employed this policy event as something of a natural experiment, to estimate the effect of mandatory facemask policies on